moagrius/tv4/README.md

 ![tileview](https://user-images.githubusercontent.com/701344/41755597-c5986472-759d-11e8-83d9-f588b04f475d.gif)

-Vesion 4 is effectively the promotion of version 3 from beta to production-ready, fixing the issues brought up by you, the users.
-While normally this'd probably be done using a series of minor version bumps, and this might be 3.4.11, there was a change to the base package name, and this requires a major change according to semver, since it's a breaking change for past versions.
+Vesion 4 is effectively the promotion of version 3 from beta to production-ready, fixing the issues reported by users.
+While normally this'd probably be done using a series of minor and patch level version bumps, and this might be 3.4.11, there was a change to the base package name, and this requires a major change according to semver, since it's a breaking change for all prior versions.

 Also of note, the universal (2-D) ScrollView class, and related classes like ScalingScrollView (which is a subclass of the 2D universal ScrollView, but also manages scaling and scale gestures) is now it's own repository: https://github.com/moagrius/ScrollView, and available with `implementation 'com.moagrius:scrollview:1.0.3'`.
 It is now included in the TileView project using normal gradle dependency operations, specifically using `api` rather than `implementation` but otherwise similar to other dependencies and is being pulled down from jcenter and reconciled normally.